jasonrahm00/bad-bank/README.md

 - Navigate to the Frontend directory and run `npm install` then `npm run build` (this installs the packages and builds the frontend application)
 - From the project root directory, run `npm run start` to start the server on PORT 3000 and open the browser
   - Can also run `npm run dev` in frontend directory to open frontend app on PORT 4000 to avoid having to rebuild the frontend every time
+- Can also run `docker-compose up` to utiize the docker container

 ## Licensing